OmarCloud20/CDKTF-Tutorial/README.md

 ## Conclusion

 In this tutorial, we have learned how to properly install and configure CDKTF, how to migrate from a local backend to an S3 remote backend.
 We have also learned how to deploy a lambda function with a function url using CDKTF.
-We have also briefly learned how to read and utilize the CDKTF documentations from the Construct Hub.
+We have also briefly learned how to read and utilize the CDKTF documentation from the Construct Hub.

 The most important thing to remember is that CDKTF is still in its early stages.
-There are many features that are not yet available.
-However, I am confident that CDKTF will be a great tool for managing Terraform stacks in the future.
+I am confident that CDKTF will be a great tool for managing Terraform stacks in the near future.

 Congratulations on completing this tutorial and overcoming several challenges.
 You have achieved many learning milestones.
 I hope this tutorial added value to your learning journey.
 Thank you for reading!